Comprehensive Guide to Disappearing Filipinos

 One sure sign you’re not treating your OFS right is if they’re afraid to communicate with you.

-Your OFS is always going to start a bit afraid of you.
-Their livelihood depends on you.
+Your OFS will always start out a little afraid of you—after all, their livelihood depends on you.

 That’s why it’s important to establish trust in both ways.
 They’re not the only ones with the obligation to earn your trust.
 You have to earn their trust, too, if you want them to be loyal and motivated.